-CSR is offering another year of summer training for our staff and students.
-As with last year, these training sessions will be open to Calvin faculty, staff, and students, as well as some of our clients.
+CSR is closing up another year of summer training for our staff and students.
+As with last year, these training sessions have been and will continue to be open to Calvin faculty, staff, and students, as well as some of our clients.

 Please click on any of the sessions you are interested in attending, and you will be taken to the corresponding Eventbrite page.

 |Thursday 8/15||Tableau II|

 |Thursday 8/22||Qualitative data collection|

 Survey design is an integral part of our work here at the CSR.
 From the programs we evaluate to the research we conduct, the survey is still one of the leading measurement tools used for social research.
 While surveys have undergone serious electronic transformation with the introduction and increasing capabilities of various software programs, paper surveys are still in high demand from our clients.

 Because of the high quantity of paper surveys that we design, the CSR is constantly looking for ways to improve them for our clients.
 One survey design trick that consistently benefits us is putting the entire survey into a (partially) invisible table.

 March on.
 Do not tarry.
 To go forward is to move toward perfection.
 March on, and fear not the thorns, or the sharp stones on life’s path.

 As we near the end of summer, CSR must say goodbye to three of our employees as they say goodbye to Calvin College and embark onto exciting, unknown territories.
 Today we recognize Tom Sherwood, Zig Ingraffia, and Dan Molling, thanking them for their contributions to CSR and wishing them the best of luck in their new endeavors.